primaryobjects/nnsorting/readme.md

 Neural Network Sorting Numbers
 =========

 This program trains a neural network to sort a set of numbers.
-Did you know a neural network can sort?
-Neither did I, until I wrote this program!
+Did you know that a neural network can sort?
+Wow.

 ![Screenshot 1](https://raw.githubusercontent.com/primaryobjects/nnsorting/master/images/neuralnetworksorting1.png)